 For the last three years, ASU’s Ira A. Fulton Schools of Engineering has hosted thousands of young students and their teachers at ASU’s Tempe campus and ASU’s Polytechnic campus to learn about new healthcare devices, how buildings are built, how solar energy works and much more.

 On Friday, February 6, 2015 (Polytechnic campus) and Friday, March 27, 2015 (Tempe campus), we will again welcome students from third grade through high school from around the Phoenix metropolitan area to discover engineering and technology.
-We hope that you will be a part of it.

 “We want to show what cool stuff engineers do, that they make rockets and cars and things that spit fire,” says Jonathan Topliff, past president of the Engineering Student Council at Arizona State University.